 We are so excited to share the third installment of our Autism Stories blog series with you all today!
 As a recap, our Autism Stories series at Always Keep Progressing will be giving voice to the various lived experiences of individuals who have been diagnosed with autism (and their families) from all around the world.
-If you missed the first or second blog, you can check them out here:

 A: So, how’s the whole situation in London for you guys now?

 J: I think the pandemic is tricky for everybody, but it’s especially tricky having a child with additional needs, because it’s hard to help him understand what’s happening.
 Obviously, he strives on his routine, so we’ve had a few rough days.
 Things are a bit better now, since this is becoming his new normal.
 It’s slightly better – he’s still not sleeping much – but it’s better than it was, definitely.

 A: Are things beginning to open back up in London?

 J: At the moment, they’ve said that different people from different households can meet, outside only.
 And I think some schools and non-essential shops are going to up on Monday.
 But it’s still the early days, and everything is still pretty much locked down.
 We’re in phase one.

 A: We’re kind of in the same boat!
 Things are starting to open up but not fully yet, and there are a lot of regulations, of course.